Pimavanserin: Development

 Pimavanserin was developed by Acadia Pharmaceuticals.

 Pimavanserin is expected to improve the effectiveness and side effect profile of antipsychotics.
 The results of a clinical trial examining the efficacy, tolerability and safety of adjunctive pimavanserin to risperidone and haloperidol were published in November 2012, and the results showed that pimavanserin potentiated the antipsychotic effects of subtherapeutic doses of risperidone and improved the tolerability of haloperidol treatment by reducing the incidence of extrapyramidal symptoms.

 The drug met expectations for a Phase III clinical trial for the treatment of Parkinson's disease psychosis, and has completed Phase II trials for adjunctive treatment of schizophrenia alongside an antipsychotic medication.

 In September 2014, the United States Food and Drug Administration (FDA) granted breakthrough therapy status to Acadia's New Drug Application for pimavanserin.

 FDA Approval

 In April 2016, Nuplazid (pimavanserin) was approved by the FDA for the treatment of hallucinations and delusions associated with Parkinson's disease psychosis.
 The non-binding advisory panel recommendation of 12-to-2 in support of approval that preceded the FDA approval action noted that the drug met an important need, despite its only providing modest benefits and posing serious safety issues.

 In June 2018, the FDA approved new dosages of pimavanserin to treat hallucinations and delusions associated with Parkinson's disease psychosis.
 A 34 mg capsule and 10 mg tablet formulation were approved.
-Previously, people were required to take two 17 mg tablets to achieve the recommenced 34 mg dose per day.
+Previously, people were required to take two 17 mg tablets to achieve the recommended 34 mg dose per day.
 The 10 mg dose is indicated for people also taking CYP3A4 inhibitors (e.g., ketoconazole).